UK public sector procurement glossary

 MEAT (Most Economically Advantageous Tender)

 The principle that public sector contracts should be awarded to the bid that offers the best overall value, not simply the lowest price.
 Award criteria are designed to identify the MEAT.
+Under the Procurement Act 2023, MEAT is replaced by the best-value test, though the practical evaluation approach (quality and price weighted scoring) remains broadly the same.

 Method Statement